datadinnerparty/pbimodelcatalog/README.md

 # What is the Power BI Model Catalog?

 The Model Catalog is a user-facing set of documentation derived from the metadata of a published Power BI model.

-The purpose is to drive self-service adoption of Power BI models by allowing end users to understand a semantic model, providing easy access to table and measure descriptions, formulas, relationships, and more
+The purpose is to drive self-service adoption of Power BI models by allowing end users to understand a semantic model, providing easy access to table and measure descriptions, formulas, relationships, and more.

+# Prerequisites

+* Your Power BI semantic model must be published in a Premium Power BI/Fabric workspace (P1/F64+ or PPU)
+* You must have a current version of Power BI Desktop

+# Which files do I need?

+To use the catalog with your own semantic model, just download this Power BI template file: [Model Catalog Template.pbit](Model%20Catalog%20Template.pbit)

+Open the template in Power BI Desktop, insert your workspace URL and semantic model name, and you will be in business.

 # What does the Model Catalog do?